Nursing

 The nursing curriculum has dynamic requirements; therefore, it is not realistic to plan for full-time employment while enrolled in the program.
 Hybrid and in-person are the two delivery methods available for the nursing program.

-The in-person course delivery method is available for all nursing courses on the Hanceville campus.
-This method requires the student to attend class, labs, simulations, and testing on campus.
+The in-person course delivery method is available for most daytime nursing courses on the Hanceville campus.
+This method offers students the opportunity to attend class remotely with required on-campus attendance for labs, simulations, and testing.
 Additionally, all class lectures are recorded and posted to the course management system for review by students at any time.
 Clinical hours are scheduled by the course instructors and will be conducted at the assigned facility.

 Anticipated Expenses